Improving the accuracy of estimating indexes in contingency tables using Bayesian estimators: Numerical Experiments

 Figures \ref{fig:ne1a}, \ref{fig:ne1b}, and \ref{fig:ne1c} represent the absolute value of bias and MSE for several estimators of the generalized Cram\'{e}r's coefficient with Table \ref{tb:ne1} when $\gamma = 1, 2, \ldots, 10$, where $\gamma$ is the proportion of sample size to the number of cells.
-From these results, we can see that the proposed estimator $f(\hat{\bm{p}}^{(\hat{\alpha}^*)})$ (red line) has a smaller bias and MSE than the plug-in estimator with the sample proportions $f(\hat{\bm{p}})$ (green line) in many situations.
-In particular, the estimation accuracy is improved when the proportion of the sample size to the number of cells is small.
-Meanwhile, comparing the proposed estimator with the improved estimator (light blue line), we can see that the proposed estimator has a slightly smaller MSE.

-In Figures \ref{fig:ne1b} and \ref{fig:ne1c}, the bias and MSE of the proposed estimator are much smaller than those of the plug-in estimators with the posterior means of the cell probabilities using the uniform prior $f(\hat{\bm{p}}^{(1)})$ (pink line) and Jeffreys prior $f(\hat{\bm{p}}^{(1/2)})$ (brown line), and the plug-in estimator with the posterior means of the cell probabilities using the Dirichlet parameter chosen by \cite{fienberg1973simultaneous}'s method (yellow line).
+As can be seen from Figures \ref{fig:ne1a} and \ref{fig:ne1b}, the estimator with the sample proportions $f(\hat{\bm{p}})$ (green line) has the large values of bias and MSE overall, while the values of bias and MSE are smaller in Figure \ref{fig:ne1c}, because Table \ref{tb:ne1}c has many cells with probabilities close to zero and the estimation accuracy of the sample proportions is good.
+Our proposed estimator $f(\hat{\bm{p}}^{(\hat{\alpha}^*)})$ (red line) has significantly improved the estimation accuracy compared to the conventional estimator $f(\hat{\bm{p}})$ (green line) in the situations of Tables \ref{tb:ne1}a and \ref{tb:ne1}b, and has the same estimation accuracy as $f(\hat{\bm{p}})$ in the situation of Table \ref{tb:ne1}c, where $f(\hat{\bm{p}})$ has the good estimation accuracy.
+It is also found that $f(\hat{\bm{p}}^{(\hat{\alpha}^*)})$ has the smaller values of the MSE than the improved estimator with bias correction (light blue line), although slightly.
+On the other hand, the improved estimator has the smaller values of the bias, but $f(\hat{\bm{p}}^{(\hat{\alpha}^*)})$ has the smaller bias value when $\gamma$ is small.